Mini ITX cases are one of the smallest computer cases out there.

 Not Every Graphics Card Will Fit Into These Cases

-There are manufacturers who have started to build compact graphics cards.
+Some manufacturers have started to build small graphics cards.
 Most of these compact GPUs are 6-7 inches in length which makes them suitable for these cases.

 But still, you should do your homework before purchasing any Graphics Card for these cases.